Swyter/poptools/README.md

 # Natively launch the games in windowed mode

+The three games use your Profile.DAT to store the video settings, resolution and fullscreen mode.
+You can use the *010 Editor* template and script in this repository to edit the file yourself, change the field and recompute the checksum or just use these handy premade profiles.

+* *Sands of Time*, drop it in your `Profiles/Name` folder: https://cdn.discordapp.com/attachments/760854217509830676/1060513753734598686/Profile.DAT
+* *Warrior Within*, drop it in your *POPWWProfiles/Name* folder: https://cdn.discordapp.com/attachments/760854217509830676/1060513840418263120/Profile.DAT
+* *The Two Thrones* drop it in your *POP3Profiles/Name* folder: https://cdn.discordapp.com/attachments/760854217509830676/1060524464015675402/Profile.DAT

 ## Show the close, minimize and maximize buttons in windowed mode

 Open your `POP.exe`, `POP2.exe` or `POP3.exe` in some hex editor, depending on the game.
 Search for the `05 00 00 c0 00` byte pattern, replace that `c0` with `cb`, and save.